dekyfin-academy/contact-form-backend/README.md

 ### Configure your form
 1. Add `form-processor` class to your form
+2. Ensure the form's `action` attribute points to the the configuration file
-2. [optional] Add an element with class `form-output` to the form to display the output of the form processor
+3. [optional] Add an element with class `form-output` to the form to display the output of the form processor

 ```html
 <form class="form-processor" action="/path/to/contact.php">